Can Mickelson keep Cup streak alive?

 Others have seconded that motion.

-"Having been on four teams now and how vital he's been as a team room guy," said Jordan Spieth, "it would definitely be a different feeling if he weren't involved somehow."
+"Having been on four teams now and how vital he's been as a team room guy," Jordan Spieth said.
+"It would definitely be a different feeling if he weren't involved somehow."

 Of course, Mickelson can put this entire matter to rest pretty easily.

-With points quadrupled for these final two qualifying events, a few weeks of strong performances could vault him from 18th into the top-10, meaning he'd be on the team without needing a pick.
+With points quadrupled for these final two qualifying events, a few weeks of strong performances could vault him from 18th into the top 10, meaning he'd be on the team without needing a pick.

 In his mind, that's the ultimate winning scenario.